Exit Strategy: Selling Your Aesthetic Practice

 Have Questions About Selling Your Practice?

 - This depends on what point you want to sell your practice at and the different stages of your practice.
-Your business is worth either a factor of your gross sales and a factor/ratio of earnings/EBITA (Earnings Before Interest Taxes and Depreciation).
+Your business is worth either a factor of your gross sales and a factor/ratio of earnings/EBITA (Earnings Before Interest, Taxes, and Amortization).

-- We will go through your P&L statements quarter by quarter and by year.
-Ultimately you will sell your practice based on either a multiple of your gross or net profits, future potential/earnings, the value of capital equipment or tangible assets, the goodwill of your practice (patient base), and inventory.
+- We will go through your P&L statements quarter by quarter and year by year.
+Ultimately, you will sell your practice based on either: a multiple of your gross or net profits, future potential/earnings, the value of your capital equipment and/or tangible assets, the goodwill of your practice (patient base), and your inventory.

-You can either train a predecessor, i.e. a family member or trainee, or you can just simply sell.
+When looking to sell your practice, you can either train a predecessor (i.e., a family member) or trainee to take over, or you can just simply sell to a buyer.

-- If your exit strategy is just about selling and not setting up an heir, than we will focus on getting you the highest monetary value.
+- If your exit strategy is just about selling and not setting up an heir, then we will focus on getting you the highest monetary value.

 - Once you have your heir in place, we help you set up a legal agreement that makes the transition seamless.